JohnnyFan0875/notebook/data-science/statistics/hypothesis-testing/README.md

 ## Choosing the Right Test

-This section is now divided into two parts based on data type:

 ### Continuous or Ordinal Data

 Used when the dependent variable is **numeric (interval/ratio)** or **ordinal**.